jpsdr/MKVToolnix-Windows-7/README.Windows.md

     ARCHITECTURE=64

-The architecture (64bit vs 32bit) that the binaries will be built for.
-The majority of users to day run a 64bit Windows, therefore 64 is the default.
-If you run a 32bit version of Windows, change this to 32.
+The architecture (64-bit vs 32-bit) that the binaries will be built for.
+The majority of users today run a 64-bit Windows, therefore 64 is the default.
+If you run a 32-bit version of Windows, change this to 32.

     INSTALL_DIR=$HOME/mxe